Your baby and the flu

 If you are sick, you may need to express your milk for use in bottle feedings given by a healthy person.
-It’s unlikely a newborn can catch flu from drinking your breast milk when you are sick.
+It is unlikely a newborn can catch flu from drinking your breast milk when you are sick.
 Breast milk is considered safe if you are taking antivirals.

 WHEN SHOULD I CALL THE DOCTOR?

-- Your child does not act alert or more comfortable when their fever goes down
+- Your child does not act alert or more comfortable when the fever goes down.

-- Fever and flu symptoms come back after they had gone away
+- Fever and flu symptoms come back after they have gone away.

-- Their diapers are not wet, or they have not urinated for the last 8 hours
+- The child’s diapers are not wet, or the child has not urinated for the last 8 hours.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.